-Because of the security and confidence, it’ll bring into your life.
-Whether you work in a career you love or do your side-hustle full-time, you’ll feel better knowing you control part of your income.
+Because of the security and confidence it’ll bring into your life.
+Whether you work in a career you love or pursue your side-hustle full-time, you’ll feel better knowing you have control over a part of your income.
 In the case of a market downturn, you’ll be better prepared.

 Remember to offer value to others.
-If you offer more value than your audience (customers) perceive, they’ll happily buy whatever service/product you’re selling.
+If you provide more value than your audience (customers) perceive, they’ll happily buy whatever service/product you’re selling.

-I tell you this because I’ve made the mistake in the past of starting blogs with the hopes to make a quick buck.
+I tell you this because I’ve made the mistake of starting blogs, thinking I’ll make a quick buck.
 The result?
-I failed miserably and provided mediocre content.
+I made no money and was left frustrated.

 Also, change your perspective about what it means to invest in yourself.

-Start small, and buy a $50-$100 course from someone you trust or read books.
+Start small by buying a $50-$100 course from someone you trust or read books.
 Here are some questions you should ask yourself when learning from someone else:

-- Am I able to afford this course/product comfortably without going into debt?
+Can I afford this course/product comfortably without going into debt?

 Investing in yourself isn’t solely about buying expensive courses.
-It’s about changing your mentality to always want to grow to a new level.
+It’s about changing your mentality constantly to want to grow to a new level.

-You may not always be able to afford expensive courses and this is ok.
-You’re still capable of learning new things by reading, listening to podcasts, or taking free specialized courses online.
+You may only sometimes be able to afford expensive courses, which is fine.
+You can still learn new things by reading, listening to podcasts, or taking free specialized courses online.

-Go to google and type in “top side hustles” or “best side hustles” and there’s not a shortage of side hustles you can start.
+Go to Google and type in “top side hustles” or “best side hustles,” and there’s no shortage of side hustles you can start.

-It may feel good knowing you have dozens of options, but this is only hurting you.
+Knowing you have dozens of options may feel good, but this will only hurt you.

-Because you’ll most likely browse the lists and get overwhelmed with what to choose.
-Or, you may pick a side hustle and quit within a week or two, hoping you’ll find a better one.
-Having too many options slows you down or worst stops you from making progress.
+Because you’ll browse the lists and get overwhelmed with what to choose, or you may pick a side hustle and quit within a week or two, hoping you’ll find a better one.

 A better approach is to focus on learning essential skills that are future-proof.
 By this, I mean skills that will continue to be in demand.